Meaning of Creditworthiness

 Creditworthiness of Securities

 Securities are just financial instruments to raise funds in capital marketsCapital MarketsA capital market is a place where buyers and sellers interact and trade financial securities such as debentures, stocks, debt instruments, bonds, and derivative instruments such as futures, options, swaps, and exchange-traded funds (ETFs).
 There are two kinds of markets: primary markets and secondary markets..
-The three types of securities are equity, debt, and hybrid of the two.
+The three types of securities are equityEquityEquity refers to investor’s ownership of a company representing the amount they would receive after liquidating assets and paying off the liabilities and debts.
+It is the difference between the assets and liabilities shown on a company's balance sheet., debt, and hybrid of the two.
 Just like lenders judge the creditworthiness of a company, securities are also put through this test.
 The securities are also evaluated with credit ratings.
 Securities’ credit ratings are a financial indicator of the success and strength of the security.

 This has been a guide to Creditworthiness and its Meaning.
 Here we discuss how to evaluate creditworthiness for individuals and businesses along with the sovereign states.
 You may also have a look at the following articles to learn more –